In Brief - Caribbean and Diaspora News

 (Caribbean Intelligence follows Caribbean and Diaspora news tweets on @caribintelligen and @Whatsthebuzz3 for culture, liming and fun stuff.
 We look back at the most tweeted subjects for the last week)

-: Fifa ex-VP and former Trinidad security minister Jack Warner posted 271 photos on his Facebook page on 25 June, the day of his screening by the United National Congress (UNC) in his bid to run again for the party and win back his Chaguanas West constituency.
+Jack on social media: Fifa ex-VP and former Trinidad security minister Jack Warner posted 271 photos on his Facebook page on 25 June, the day of his screening by the United National Congress (UNC) in his bid to run again for the party and win back his Chaguanas West constituency.
 He stepped down from both the seat and his cabinet position after a report by regional football body Concacaf said that he had questions to answer about Fifa money.
 Caribbean Intelligence© writer Tony Fraser explains how the by-election decision could be a political triumph or epitaph for Jack Warner if he is able to break the mould of Trinidad politics.

 Top What’s the Buzz cultural/social chat tweets this week were: Michael Jackson – four years since his death; fears for Nelson Mandela’s health; allegations of police efforts to infiltrate the campaign seeking justice for murdered black UK teenager Stephen Lawrence; Jamaica’s animation Kingstoon Festival; and the start of the annual search for the “best Caribbean holiday location for (place favourite activity here).”